Andre Dufraisse, 1958 Cyclo-cross Worlds

 Cyclo-cross World Championships, 1958

 Each image in the Vintage Print Series has been reproduced from an original photographic print or negative in The Horton Collection archives.
-Each has been carefully restored to remove dust, water stains, fingerprints, or other wear and tear.
-Lithograph printing was done by AMP Printing in Dublin, California on Daiei TopKote 111 pound acid-free archival quality stock using a Heidelberg press.
+Each has been carefully restored to remove dust, water stains, fingerprints, and other signs of wear and tear.
+Lithograph printing was done by AMP Printing in Dublin, California, on Daiei TopKote 111-pound acid-free, archival-quality stock using a Heidelberg press.

 Each print comes packaged in a crystal clear sealed bag with a descriptive insert.
 Beautifully packaged for gift giving.